jasonthorpebuchanan/jasonthorpebuchanan.github.io/about/index.md

 <a href="http://www.aperghis.com/english.html" target="blank">Georges Aperghis</a>.

 <!-- new sentence -->
-Jason served for three years as Executive Director of the Valencia International Performance Academy & Festival (Spain), for two years as a Curator for the <a href="http://centerfornewmusic.com/" target="blank">San Francisco Center for New Music</a>, as founding Director of the TICF International Academy for Young Composers, and as a Faculty Artist at the <a href="http://www.tmaomusic.com/icit2021/" target="blank">International Composition Institute of Thailand</a>.
-As a doctoral student, he served as instructor in electronic music and composition, board member of OSSIA, and assistant conductor for the Musica Nova Ensemble with conductor <a href="http://bradlubman.com/" target="blank">Brad Lubman</a> at the Eastman School of Music.
+Jason served for three years as Executive Director of the Valencia International Performance Academy & Festival (Spain), for two years as a Curator for the <a href="http://centerfornewmusic.com/" target="blank">San Francisco Center for New Music</a>, as founding Director of the TICF International Academy for Young Composers, and as a Faculty Artist at the <a href="http://www.tmaomusic.com/icit2021/" target="blank">International Composition Institute of Thailand</a>, IntAct Festival.
+As a doctoral student, he served as instructor in electronic music and composition, board member of OSSIA, and assistant conductor for the Musica Nova Ensemble with conductor <a href="http://bradlubman.com/" target="blank">Brad Lubman</a> at the Eastman School of Music, University of Rochester.

 <br><br>
 <!-- new sentence -->
-As a guest composer, conductor, and lecturer, he is widely sought internationally at institutions such as the University of Chicago, Stanford University, TRANSIT Festival (Belgium), TIME SPANS Festival (NYC), Chamber Music Campania (Italy), the Eastman School of Music, University of Miami Frost School of Music, Music Science Share Educators Conference (Shanghai), Queens New Music Festival, MATA, the Thailand New Music and Arts Symposium, Yong Siew Toh Conservatory (Singapore), the Bergen Center for Elektronisk Kunst (BEK, Norway), and over two dozen Universities throughout the United States.<!-- new sentence --> He holds a Ph.D. in Composition from the Eastman School of Music, and degrees in Composition and Music Technology from San José State University (BM & BA, 2008) and the University of Nevada, Las Vegas (MM, 2010), where he taught courses in composition and theory as a graduate student.
+As a guest composer, conductor, and lecturer, he is widely sought internationally at institutions such as the University of Chicago, Stanford University, TRANSIT Festival (Belgium), TIME SPANS Festival (NYC), Chamber Music Campania (Italy), the Eastman School of Music, the University of Miami Frost School of Music, Music Science Share Educators Conference (Shanghai), Queens New Music Festival, MATA, the Thailand New Music and Arts Symposium, Yong Siew Toh Conservatory (Singapore), the Bergen Center for Elektronisk Kunst (BEK, Norway), and over two dozen Universities throughout the United States.<!-- new sentence --> He holds a Ph.D. in Composition from the Eastman School of Music, and degrees in Composition and Music Technology from San José State University (BM & BA, 2008) and the University of Nevada, Las Vegas (MM, 2010), where he taught courses in composition and theory as a graduate student.

 <br><br>